cardboardcomputer/blender-middleware/README.md

    be visible on the left.
 Enable all the addons under this category, and click 'Save User Settings'.

+   Check the console output for any addon registration related errors.

 8. Open `Unity/Blender-Middleware/Assets/TestScene/Meshes/Test.blend`
    in Blender and save the scene.
 This should trigger the embedded `autoexport.py` script which should rewrite some line files and